havedill/vegamonitor/README.md

 - Sets OverClockNTools configurations based on your supplied arguments
 - Starts a new session of XMR-Stak

+XMR-Stak Config Changes:
+- Set output to file to a location of your choosing
+- Set verbose mode to 4
+- Set the h_print_time to a lower value, I use 10 seconds

 CASTXMR
 =======
 - Web request castxmr for hashrates (TODO: Write logic for 60s Hashrate)